Antisocial behaviour

 View the Public Space Protection Orders currently in place here:

-The Trigger should be used if you believe your complaint has not been appropriately addressed or no action has been taken.
-The Trigger should not be used to report general acts of crime, including hate crime.
-The Trigger does not replace the complaints procedures of individual organisations, or your opportunity to complain to the Local Government Ombudsman or Independent Police Complaints Commission.
+It should not be used to report general acts of crime, including hate crime.
+It does not replace the complaints procedures of individual organisations, or your opportunity to complain to the Local Government Ombudsman or Independent Police Complaints Commission.

-The Community Trigger can be used if you (as an individual) have complained to the council, police or a registered housing provider (social landlord) about three separate incidents in the last six months.
-To ask for a Staffordshire Police Community Trigger please contact Staffordshire Police on 101 or visit their website.
+The Antisocial Behaviour Case Review can be used if you (as an individual) have complained to the council, police or a registered housing provider (social landlord) about three separate incidents in the last six months.

 A-Z of services